Language Models with Rationality: Abstract

 \section{Abstract}

-While large language models (LLMs) are proficient at question-answering (QA), the dependencies between their answers and other "beliefs" they may have about the world are typically unstated, and may even be in conflict.
-Our goal is to uncover such dependencies and reduce inconsistencies among them, so that answers are supported by faithful, system-believed chains of reasoning drawn from a consistent network of beliefs.
-Our approach, which we call \sysname, is to add a {\bf ``rational'', self-reflecting layer} on top of the LLM.
-First, given a question, we construct a {\bf belief graph} using a backward-chaining process to materialize relevant model "beliefs" (including beliefs about answer candidates) and the inferential relationships between them.
+While large language models (LLMs) are proficient at question-answering (QA), it is not always clear how (or even if) an answer follows from their latent ``beliefs''.
+This lack of interpretability is a growing impediment to widespread use of LLMs.
+To address this, our goals are to make model beliefs and their inferential relationships explicit, and to resolve inconsistencies that may exist, so that answers are supported by interpretable chains of reasoning drawn from a consistent network of beliefs.
+Our approach, which we call \sysname, is to add a {\bf rational, self-reflecting layer} on top of the LLM.
+First, given a question, we construct a {\bf belief graph} using a backward-chaining process to materialize relevant model beliefs (including beliefs about answer candidates) and their inferential relationships.
 Second, we identify and minimize contradictions in that graph using a formal constraint reasoner.
 We find that \sysname significantly improves consistency (by 8\%-11\% absolute) without harming overall answer accuracy, resulting in answers supported by faithful chains of reasoning drawn from a more consistent belief system.
-This suggests a new style of system architecture, in which an LLM extended with a rational layer of self-reflection can repair latent inconsistencies within the LLM alone.
+This suggests a new style of system architecture in which an LLM extended with a rational layer can provide an interpretable window into system beliefs, add a systematic reasoning capability, and repair latent inconsistencies present in the LLM.